-However, correcting for changes in mass, the analysis of the projected radial profiles of specific SFR (sSFR) more clearly reveals the shape and behavior of regions as well as details revealed by the scatter of the distribution of regions.
-In particular, precursor signs of quenching become visible in most galaxies.
-Most of the sample shows a general decrease in sSFR at all radii, revealing the progressive halting of star formation over time in these massive galaxies.
-The quantitative analysis of this drop over larger samples is therefore a promising avenue to explore how rapidly star-forming massive galaxies are moving towards quenching across a variety of environments, therefore extending quenching analysis beyond the classic field/cluster dichotomy.
-It is all the more crucial and timely that such large samples will become available through the combination of LSST, Euclid and potentially UV surveys like GALEX \citep{Martin2005}.
+After correcting for mass, the projected radial profiles of sSFR more clearly show the shapes and behavior of regions, as well as details from the scatter in their distribution.
+Precursor signs of quenching appear in most galaxies, and most of the sample shows a general sSFR decline at all radii, indicating the progressive shutdown of star formation in these massive systems.
+Quantitatively characterizing this decline in larger samples is a promising way to measure how rapidly star-forming massive galaxies becoming more quiescent in diverse environments, extending analyzes beyond the classic field–cluster dichotomy.
+This is especially timely, as large samples will soon be available from LSST, Euclid, and potential UV surveys such as GALEX \citep{Martin2005}.